Follistatin-344 (1mg)

 Follistatin-344 and Muscle Development

 In another study,(6) Follistatin-344 was induced in mice via a nanoparticle-mediated mode of delivery of mRNA in the liver.
 The researchers reported that the mRNA messenger appeared to stimulate the hepatic liver cells to naturally synthesize and secrete Follistatin.
-Results of this study suggested that the peptide mice, given this mRNA-containing nanoparticle, exhibited apparently increased serum levels of Follistatin within 3 days as compared to the levels in control mice.
-After 8 weeks of continuous peptide presentation, the lean muscle mass of the peptide mice was reportedly 10% more than the control mice.
+Results of this study suggested that the peptide mice, given this mRNA-containing nanoparticle, exhibited apparently increased serum levels of Follistatin within three days as compared to the levels in control mice.

 Follistatin-344 and Carcinogenic Cells

-Breast Cancer
+Breast Cancer Cells

-It was suggested, through reverse transcription polymerase chain reaction study (RT-PCR), that Follistatin levels may fluctuate in breast cancer test models.
-One study(9) examined the available gene expression data of mice with breast cancer.
+Through reverse transcription polymerase chain reaction study (RT-PCR), researchers suggested that Follistatin levels may fluctuate in animal models of breast cancer.(8) One study(9) examined the available gene expression data of mice with breast cancer.
 In most cases, Follistatin was reportedly under-expressed in carcinogenic breast cells, possibly leading to the increased spread of cancer cells caused by activin proteins.
 As Follistatin is suggested to bind to and inhibit activin proteins, it was further posited by the researchers that restoring Follistatin in these mice might prevent the prognosis of activin-induced metastasis and improve overall survival.

-Esophageal Cancer
+Esophageal Cancer Cells

 Follistatin-344 and Cell Proliferation

 There is an odd contrast in the working of Follistatin: it may potentially inhibit metastasis, as well as possibly promote cell proliferation.
 This is why the peptide is researched in studies scrutinizing increased tumor growth (tumorigenesis) and metastasis.(12) Research has suggested that hepatocytes (i.e., liver cells) may require Follistatin to proliferate.
 When studied in experimental rats, it was reported by the researchers that the inactivation of activin by Follistatin-344 may be a precondition for cell proliferation to occur.
-They believed that there may be some energy exchange amongst the cells where the energy used for cell migration is shut off to switch with cellular growth and proliferation.
+They believed there might be some energy exchange amongst the cells where the energy used for cell migration is shut off to switch with cellular growth and proliferation.

 Follistatin-344 and Liver Protection

-Follistatin-344 and Hair Growth
+Follistatin-344 and Follicle Growth

 Follistatin-344 and Diabetic Mice Models